dziemid/dziemid.github.io/source/_posts/2014-07-09-setting-up-postgis-on-semaphore-ci.markdown

 categories: postgis ruby
 ---

-Example how setup semaphoreapp.com CI so that it can run tests requiring postgis:
+Example how configure semaphoreapp.com CI so that it can run tests requiring postgis:

 <!--more-->